|Nutritional Guidelines (per serving)|

 Health Benefits of Eating Apples

-They also have antioxidants that improve immune function and prevent heart disease and some cancers, and aid in the reduction of high cholesterol and blood sugar.
-It's reassuring to know that my applesauce is full of apple goodness.
+They also have antioxidants that improve immune function and prevent heart disease and some cancers and aid in the reduction of high cholesterol and blood sugar.
+It's reassuring to know that our applesauce is full of apple goodness.